moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

     2. Last Name - The last name of the user.
     3. Login Name - The email address of the user.

 5. Select a network policy from the drop-down list.
 You can choose **Default** or create your own.
 The default network policy accepts traffic from any IP address.
-For more about network policies, including how to create a new policy, see [Manage network policies](../security/network-policies.md).
+For more about network policies, including how to create a new policy, see [Manage network policies]({% link Guides/security/network-policies.md %}).
 6. Toggle the following options on or off to select the following:

     1. Is password enabled - Toggle **on** to require authentication using a password.
     2. Is MFA enabled - Toggle **on** to require authentication using multi-factor authentication (MFA).
     3. Is organization admin - Toggle **on** to grant that login permissions associated with an **Organization Admin**.
 A user must have organization administrative privileges to manage logins and service accounts.
-For more information about organization administrative privileges and other roles, see the [Roles](../../Overview/organizations-accounts.md#roles) section in [Manage organization](./index.md).
+For more information about organization administrative privileges and other roles, see the [Roles]({% link Overview/organizations-accounts.md %}#roles) section in [Organizations and accounts]({% link Overview/organizations-accounts.md %}).

 7. Select **Create**.

 ##### Create a login using SQL

 Login to [Firebolt’s Workspace](https://go.firebolt.io/login).
-If you haven’t yet registered with Firebolt, see the [Get Started](../getting-started/index.md) guide.
+If you haven’t yet registered with Firebolt, see the [Get Started]({% link Guides/getting-started/index.md %}) guide.
 If you encounter any issues, reach out to [support@firebolt.io](mailto:support@firebolt.io) for help.
 Then, do the following:

 1. Select the **Develop** icon (<img src="../../assets/images/develop-icon.png" alt="The Firebolt Develop Space icon" width="12"/>).